Schreiber-und-Freunde/porky/README.md

 * code what computers are ment to do and not humans
 * add safety to recurring tasks
 * code less
-* connect to databases and various other data sources
+* connect to databases and various other data sources (SQL, XML, JSON, CSV, ...)
 * synchronize your layout by pushing a button
 * extend the possibilities of Adobe's ExtendScript
 * code completely in JavaScript